confluentinc/cp-ansible/VARIABLES.md

 ### kafka_rest_group

 Only use to customize Linux Group Rest Proxy Service user belongs to.
-Group must exist on host.
+Default group is confluent

 Default:  "{{kafka_rest_default_group}}"